Local Services: Scotland

 480: Dunoon - Hunter’s Quay Holiday Village

-While it’s no city, Dunoon is strung out for a few miles along the coast so a bus service like this is invaluable for getting about.
+While it’s no city, Dunoon is strung out for a few miles along the coast so a bus service like this is invaluable when it comes to getting about.
 For one thing, it links two ferry ports along with areas like Upper Kirn and Milton.
-The service may only operate during daytimes from Monday to Saturday bu the half-hourly frequency is very useful for those with luggage.
+The service may only operate during daytimes from Monday to Saturday but the half-hourly frequency is very useful for those with luggage.

 495: Craignure - Fishnish - Salen - Tobermory

-This may not take you past so many hills but a short crossing of Mull from Salen will most of the walk in to them.
-It certainly came in handy for me when exploring the other side of the hills lining along the northern side Glen More.
+This may not take you past so many hills but a short crossing of Mull from Salen will most of the walk into them.
+It certainly came in handy for me when exploring the other side of the hills lining the northern side of Glen More.

 496: Craignure - Fionnphort